 • Dream of retirement because you do not want to work

-• You cannot imagine working for 5-10 more years as a therapist
+• You cannot imagine working for 5-10 more years as a nurse

 • Constantly complain to family and friends